nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

     .getOrCreate()
 ```

-This code will stard a local cluster, but once the notebook kernel is shut down, the cluster will disappear.
+This code will start a local cluster, but once the notebook kernel is shut down, the cluster will disappear.

 We will now see how to crate a Spark cluster in [Standalone Mode](https://spark.apache.org/docs/latest/spark-standalone.html) so that the cluster can remain running even after we stop running our notebooks.

-Simply go to your Spark install directory from a terminal and run the following command:
+Simply go to your Spark install directory (`echo $SPARK_HOME`) from a terminal and run the following command:

 ```bash
 ./sbin/start-master.sh